keanepotato/a3cg_greenwash/ReadMe.md

 ## 🔖 Citation

-If you use this work, please use the following citation:
+If you find this work useful, please use the following citation:

 ```bibtex
 @article{ong2025greeenwash,